Nicola Sturgeon breaks silence over husband Peter Murrell’s arrest

 Mr Murrell’s arrest was followed by news that the SNP’s auditor resigned, though reports say the firm, Johnston Carmichael, left before Wednesday.

-New SNP leader Humza Yousaf said the party was fully cooperating with the investigation.
+The new SNP leader Humza Yousaf said the party was fully cooperating with the investigation.